-I suspect that the fact we knew more or less what lay in store might have been a contributory factor in that.
+I suspect that the fact we knew more or less what lay in store might have been a contributory factor.

-On the way north, we'd stopped briefly at the Artisan Gallery & Wine Centre, where a hand crafted timber wine rack caught the eye (it's a pity we don't have room for it in The Little House of Concrete).
+On the way north, we'd stopped briefly at the Artisan Gallery & Wine Centre.
+A handcrafted timber wine rack caught the eye (it's a pity we don't have room for it in The Little House of Concrete).

-From there we turned off onto a track that took us under the Batman Bridge, past a stone convict-built Presbyterian church and on to Holm Oak Vineyards, where I weakened and shelled out for a dozen of the 2005 Riesling (Halliday rating 94).
+From there we turned off onto a track that took us under the Batman Bridge, past a stone convict-built Presbyterian church and on to Holm Oak Vineyards.

+I weakened and shelled out for a dozen of the 2005 Riesling (Halliday rating 94).